fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with theme Goya.
 * Fixed: Force text color for form fields on shipping and billing address sections when section is highlighted.
+* Fixed: Stretched payment method icons on mobile when custom styles are set by other plugins.

 = 3.0.6 - 2023-11-15 =